hyue0768/hyue0768.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 I have submitted a paper toward S\&P 2025(https://sp2025.ieee-security.org/).
+- *2024.06*: &nbsp;🎉🎉 I have submitted a paper toward S&P 2025(https://sp2025.ieee-security.org/).
 In this paper, we analysed the asymmetries and cooperations in the PBS and revealed the negative results of a monopolistic builder.

 # 📝 Publications
 - *Shuzheng WANG, Yue HUANG, Wenqin ZHANG, Yuming HUANG, Jing TANG.
 (2025), Drift to Monopoly: Analyzing Asymmetry and Fairness in Ethereum’s Block Building Market, 46th IEEE Symposium on